systematic-magic/AgingPubMed/editorials_html.rst

 Abbreviations are optional.

 7.1.
-Abbreviations should not appear in the Abstract section and should only appear in the final sections as is noted in :ref:`Section Headers<section_headers_research_papers>`.
+Abbreviations should not appear in the Abstract section and should only appear in the final sections as is noted in :ref:`Section Headers<section_headers_html_editorials>`.

 |
 .. _dates_html_editorials: